Ecological Reconstruction

 Economy, Environment and Culture

-In his doctoral thesis Paavo Järvensivu studied organisational culture and corporate strategy; afterwards, he has broadened the scope to the relationships between the economy, environment and culture.
-He has developed collaborative forms between art and science in the Mustarinda Association, and has also written a book which merges political economy, ecology and cultural research, called Rajattomasti rahaa niukkuudessa (Like) [Abundant Money in Scarcity].
-In the research unit he has studied the political economy of “ecological reconstruction” or sustainability transformation, with a recent focus on active industrial policy and science-driven planning.
-Järvensivu holds the title of Associate Professor (docent) of Environmental and Social Policy (University of Helsinki).
+Paavo Järvensivu received his PhD in Strategic Marketing from Aalto University School of Business in 2010 and has since been researching the relationships between the economy, environment and culture.
+In 2010-2014 he developed forms of collaboration between art and science at the Mustarinda Association.
+In BIOS he studies the political economy of ecological reconstruction, or the rapid sustainability transformation of society, with a recent focus on active industrial policy and science-driven planning.
+Järvensivu holds the title of Associate Professor of Environmental and Social Policy (Docent) at the University of Helsinki.

 paavo.jarvensivu@bios.fi